Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-45-we-need-each-other.md

 "Amen," Cook muttered, then pointed out through the forcefield as the next doomed ship finally got close enough to properly make out its shape. "...Is that one ours?"

 Garaaf squinted at it. "...No.
-That one’s… Robalin, I think.
+That one’s...
+Robalin, I think.
 A courier."

-"I really, *really* hope our friend got the right bay…" Ray muttered.
+"I really, *really* hope our friend got the right bay..."
+Ray muttered.

 They fell silent again and waited as the bay processed three more ships before finally, *finally* Garaaf perked up and raised his ear.
 A new ship was drifting down toward them on the tractor beams, a squat, flat, slightly rounded thing about the shape of a perfect skipping stone.